NCPP/ocgis/doc/api.rst

 These are global parameters used by OpenClimateGIS.
 For those familiar with :mod:`arcpy` programming, this behaves similarly to the :mod:`arcpy.env` module.
 Any :mod:`ocgis.env` variable be overloaded with system environment variables by setting `OCGIS_<variable-name>`.

+:attr:`env.DEFAULT_GEOM_UID` = ``'UGID'``
+ The default unique geometry identifier to search for in geometry datasets.
+This is also the name of the created unique identifier if none exists in the target.

 :attr:`env.DIR_DATA` = ``None``
  Directory(s) to search through to find data.
 If specified, this should be a sequence of directories.
 It may also be a single directory location.
 Note that the search may take considerable time if a very high level directory is chosen.
 If this variable is set, it is only necessary to specify the filename(s) when creating a :class:`~ocgis.RequestDataset`.